"There

 “In

-other words,” Ralph finishes my thought, “deer
+other words,” Ralph finishes my thought, “deer are

-useless stone knick-knacks — frogs, bunnies, gnomes
+stone knick-knacks — frogs, bunnies, gnomes and lawn jockeys

-and lawn jockeys are used as lawn ornaments.
-They’re
+are used as lawn ornaments.
+They’re the talismans of upper-class

-is the shear impracticality of mowed grass that gives
+of mowed grass that gives it stature.’”

-your birthday, Mr. Public Citizen.
+birthday, Mr. Public Citizen.
 Relax and be happy.”

 Ralph,

-Stoli in one hand, nine iron in the other, has other
+Stoli in one hand, nine iron in the other, has other plans.

 “No.

 No. No. This is the part you’ll love, Tiger.
-In
+In 1906,

-lawn politics.
-That’s where your ridiculous sport
+That’s where your ridiculous sport comes in.
+With the

-comes in.
-With the Feds on their side, golfers were ecstatic.
+Feds on their side, golfers were ecstatic.
+The American public,

-The American public, always easily impressed by white
+always easily impressed by white men swinging clubs, followed

-men swinging clubs, followed enthusiastically along.”
+enthusiastically along.”

 Tiger,

-who has worn the toothbrush to a splay of bristles, spits
+who has worn the toothbrush to a splay of bristles, spits hard

-paste, but does not reply.
+but does not reply.

 Nader,

-surprisingly agile at 80, takes this as a sign to begin
+surprisingly agile at 80, takes this as a sign to begin bounding

 “Tiger.